ThuwarageshJ/Caltech-ME-EE-CS129-SP23-24/README.md

 [Caltech Course Catalog 2023-24](https://www.cms.caltech.edu/academics/courses/mecsee-129)

 # Project
 The project's goal was to create robust and reactive robot that can traverse a Manhattan styled map and execute various functionalities.
 The robot encompasses a system of 3 IR sensors, a system of 3 ultrasound sensors, and a magnetometer to retrieve information and 2 DC motors to execute the motion.
 Simple detector functions have been executed in the code to make the sensor data reliable.
-With these equipments, the robot is capable to do the following functionalities.
+With these equipments, the robot is capable of executing the following functionalities.

 - Basic Line and Tunnel following.
     - capable of autnomously switching between following dark lines and following side tunnels.